 This site contains extensive grasslands, ephemeral wetlands, minor badlands and riparian shrublands.
 Landscape features include ground and hummocky moraine, exposed slope, protected slope, floor/stream, wet meadow, alkali wetlands, shallow marsh and springs.
 The site contains two igneous dykes, which are uncommon in Alberta.

-The heritage rangeland is found within the Sage Creek and Milk River Canyon Environmentally Significant Areas, which are of national importance.
+The HR is found within the Sage Creek and Milk River Canyon Environmentally Significant Areas, which are of national importance.
 The site includes alkaline springs, extensive bedrock exposures along coulees, and remote wilderness settings surrounding the spectacular valley of the Lost River.

 Grazing Lease Considerations